Jie-0828/COMEDY/README.md

 ## Introduction
 Dynamic network serves as an ideal medium for representing the ever-changing interactions among diverse system entities in the real world.
 Nevertheless, interactions between system entities sometimes manifest abnormal.These anomalous activities often transpire repeatedly within a brief span, causing system malfunction.
 Hence, a pivotal task in dynamic network analysis is anomaly detection, which aims to identify the nodes, edges, and subgraphs that exhibit notable deviations from the established, conventional or anticipated ones.

 In this paper, we propose a novel <u>**C**</u>ontinuous-time <u>**A**<u>nomaly <u>**D**<u>etection framework in <u>**DY**<u>namic networks **(CADDY)**.
-The model can handle directly dynamic networks consisting of continuous timestamped edges at the finest most natural temporal granularity without loss of information to improve the accuracy of anomaly detection.
-Moreover, considering the absence of node attributes in dynamic network datasets, we design a comprehensive node coding strategy that effectively captures nodes' structural and temporal characteristics at different timestamps, serving as inputs for downstream neural networks.
+This model disigns outdated information filter to filters out the outdated information by removing the inactive nodes in the current dynamic network and combines the {\em attention-temporal module} with the {\em historical information bank} for anomaly detection at the finest most natural temporal granularity without loss of information.
+Moreover, considering the absence of node attributes in dynamic network datasets, we design a comprehensive node coding strategy.
+This encoding method utilizes node centrality and relative interaction time to represent node features, serving as inputs for downstream neural networks.

- The framework of CADDY consists of three main components: the spatial-temporal encoding (green dotted box), the attention-temporal aggregator (red dotted box), and the anomaly detector (purple dotted box).
-The attention-temporal aggregator includes two key modules, namely sampling valid neighbors (red module) and the attention-temporal module (blue module).
+ The framework of CADDY consists of four main components: the outdated information filter(blue box), the spatial-temporal encoding (green dotted box), the attention-temporal aggregator (red dotted box), and the anomaly detector (purple dotted box).
+Within the attention-temporal aggregator, the historical information bank (yellow oval box) is used to store historical interactive information of nodes.
 ![framework](framework.png)

 ## Dataset and preprocessing